vincentvankrunkelsven/Zeitreihenanalyse_beta/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:0f12c1343e
 ## Empirical Autocorrelation Function

-The empirical autocorrelation function of white Noise, $MA$ and $AR$ processes exhibit a distinct pattern which can help you in empirical applications with the model choice.
+The empirical autocorrelation functions of White Noise, $MA$ and $AR$ processes exhibit a distinct pattern which can help you in empirical applications with the model choice.

+If the 4 plots do not fit on your display or are too small you can copy and paste the code into the R console on your computer.

 *** =instructions
 - Plot for each of the provided time series the empirical autocorrelation function.
 Use `acf` to achive this.